-Fatal accident: 25-year-old ejected from vehicle in Tangipahoa Parish Crash - NewsBreak
+Fatal accident: 25-year-old ejected from vehicle in Tangipahoa Parish crash - NewsBreak

 HAMMOND.La.
+(WGNO) — Early Tuesday morning, Louisiana State Police began investigating a fatal car crash.

-(WGNO) — Shortly before 1 a.m. this morning, Louisiana State Police began investigating a fatal car crash on La.
-1249 near Isabella Lane in Tangipahoa Parish.
+According to LSP, shortly before 1:00 a.m., Troopers from Louisiana State Police Troop L began investigating a one-vehicle fatal crash on LA Hwy 1249 near Isabella Lane in Tangipahoa Parish.

-The crash claimed the life of Taylor Buchanan, 25, of Springfield.Has Facebook warned you to secure your account?
-Here’s why.
+The crash claimed the life of 25-year-old Taylor Buchanan of Springfield.Fatal traffic incident:28-year-old man struck by vehicle

-The initial investigation revealed the crash occurred as Buchanan was northbound on La.
-1249 in a 2004 Jeep Wrangler.
+The initial investigation revealed the crash occurred as Buchanan was northbound on LA Hwy 1249 in a 2004 Jeep Wrangler.

 For reasons still under investigation, the Jeep crossed the centerline and traveled across the southbound lane before traveling off of the roadway to the left.